dorven/nokia_task/README.md

 ### Solution description
 Car, Bicycle and Scooter is inherited from Vehicle class.
 Their implementation can be found in Vehicles.cpp\
-I implemented a simple logger which logs to logfile.txt in append mode.\
+There is a simple logger which logs to logfile.txt in append mode(Logger.cpp).\
 The MonitoringSystem is implemented in MonitoringSystem.cpp.\
 The constructor starts the Periodic reset thread which periodically calls Onsignal(Reset) function.\
 The destructor stops the periodic reset thread and with join() it waits until it exits gracefully.
-I don't wanted to use deatach() bacause if we don't wait for the thread to exit gracefully than valgrind is complaining about possible memory leaks.
-I don't think it is a real memory leak because the OS keeps track of the memory and frees it after the thread exits but CI systems usually don't like possible memory leaks.
 This thread resets the system depending on the given time period unless the system is in STOPPED state.\
 Reset time period can be configured in the constructor.
 Default value is 300 seconds.
 It can be changed if provided.
 For testing the object can be instantiated with much faster reset interval(too fast for human).
-It can be achived via setting the parameter to 0.
+It can be achieved via setting the parameter to 0.
 ```
 MonitoringSystem m; // instantiate with normal reset interval
 MonitoringSystem m(20); // instantiate with custom reset interval